- Find a Trail

 - Get Involved

 The Denver and Rio Grande Western Rail Trail extends north from West Bountiful and passes through the Farmington Bay Waterfowl Management Area, where it joins the Legacy Parkway Trail.
 Continuing north, the trail travels through Farmington, Kaysville, Layton, Clearfield and Clinton to Hinckley Drive on the border of Roy and West Haven.
+Both trails are also part of the Golden Spoke network, which offers more than 100 miles of connected, paved trails stretching from Ogden to Provo.

 The former right-of-way, most recently used by Union Pacific Railroad, was railbanked by the Utah Transit Authority in 2003.
 The various cities it links have agreements with the rail agency to maintain the trail.